 Former Englishman David moved to Germany a couple of years ago and has been in the team for a long time.
 He has been involved in most of the researches and is always in the frontline, looking for clues and new information.
 He has been on the crashsite for many times and never stops till dark.

 David is a well known tourguide, and is specialised in the Hurtgenwalt and many places in Germany.

 Teammember from the first hour, Marco, is a policeman from the Netherlands and always on the frontline on every research.
 His knowledge of ammunition has become very handy during the years, because there is still much to find.
 Marco too has visited the crashtime several times and dug up loads of stuff.
-In his free time, he is running his own business in making short films with is drones.
+In his free time, he is running a group which you hire for filmprojects.

 Rick de Jong:

 Another member form the first hours, Rick, is working for the Dutch army.
 In his free time he researches the events around Market Garden, but also spent many hours in the Ardennes with Bob and the others, looking for traces and evidence of the battle of the Bulge.
 Rick has been a couple of times on the crashsite, where he dug up,among other things, a huge part of a Wheel.